pankhurigadi/correlatedpy/docs/source/make_your_own.rst

 Set up files
 ------------

-1. Create a new ``your_env.py`` file in ``highway_env/envs/``
+1. Create a new ``your_game.py`` file in ``correlatedpy/games/``
-2. Define a class YourEnv, that must inherit from :py:class:`~highway_env.envs.common.abstract.AbstractEnv`
+2. Define a class YourGame, that must inherit from :py:class:`~correlatedpy.games.common.abstract.AbstractEnv`

 This class provides several useful functions:

-* A :py:meth:`~highway_env.envs.common.abstract.AbstractEnv.default_config` method, that provides a default configuration dictionary that can be overloaded.
+* A :py:meth:`~correlatedpy.envs.common.abstract.AbstractEnv.default_config` method, that provides a default configuration dictionary that can be overloaded.
-* A :py:meth:`~highway_env.envs.common.abstract.AbstractEnv.define_spaces` method, that gives access to a choice of observation and action types, set from the environment configuration
+* A :py:meth:`~correlatedpy.envs.common.abstract.AbstractEnv.define_spaces` method, that gives access to a choice of observation and action types, set from the game configuration
-* A :py:meth:`~highway_env.envs.common.abstract.AbstractEnv.step` method, which executes the desired actions (at policy frequency) and simulate the environment (at simulation frequency)
+* A :py:meth:`~correlatedpy.envs.common.abstract.AbstractEnv.step` method, which executes the desired actions (at policy frequency) and simulate the environment (at simulation frequency)
-* A :py:meth:`~highway_env.envs.common.abstract.AbstractEnv.render` method, which renders the environment.
+* A :py:meth:`~correlatedpy.envs.common.abstract.AbstractEnv.render` method, which renders the game.

-Create the scene
+Create the Players
 ------------------

-The first step is to create a :py:class:`~highway_env.road.road.RoadNetwork` that describes the geometry and topology of roads and lanes in the scene.
+The first step is to create a :py:class:`~correlatedpy.player.player.Player` that describes the players in the game.
-This should be achieved in a ``YourEnv._make_road()`` method, called from ``YourEnv.reset()`` to set the ``self.road`` field.
+This should be achieved in a ``YourGame._make_player()`` method, called from ``YourGame.reset()`` to set the ``self.Player`` field.

-See :ref:`Roads <road_road>` for reference, and existing environments as examples.
+See :ref:`Players <player_player>` for reference, and existing games as examples.

 Create the vehicles
 ------------------